 FCLE Study Guide

 CPALMS is introduced as one place to access supplemental resources, but it is not intended to be an exhaustive source.
-CPALMS is an online toolbox of information, vetted resources, and interactive tools that helps educators effectively implement teaching standards.
+CPALMS is an online toolbox of information, vetted resources, and interactive tools that help educators effectively implement teaching standards.
 It is the State of Florida’s official source for standards information and course descriptions.
 Where CPALMS resources are available, links have been provided.
 In some instances, additional hyperlinks drawing from the National Archives, United States government and Florida government websites, and www.oyez.org have been included.